sleeplessmartin/assignment/README.md

 ## Shortcuts Taken

-- Any 'NOTE to Oleg' comments in the code are collected here:
+> Any 'NOTE to Oleg' comments in the code are collected here:

-> In a real application, this would likely be a foreign key to a user table.
-A bigint/long datatype instead of varchar or string
+- In a real application, user id's (`user_id`, `created_by_id`, `updated_by_id`) would likely be a foreign key to a user table and should be a bigint/long datatype instead of varchar or string.
+For purposes of simplicity, I used string as id's.
+- For the `GetCheckinsListByFilter` service was simplified intentionally.
+I would normally use a stored procedures for queries involving joins and where clauses a little more complex than straight ID searchers.

 ---